-Sony and Xbox recently opened pre-orders for their next-gen consoles, and customers are not happy.
+PlayStation 5 and Xbox Series X launched this week, and customers are not happy.
 Getting your hands on a new console is never easy but past pre-orders weren't as hectic as they were this year.
-The coronavirus pandemic is partly to blame, having created a delay on console updates, causing most Xbox Series X and PlayStation 5 details to be revealed as late as this month.
+The coronavirus pandemic is partly to blame, having created a delay on console updates, causing most Xbox Series X and PlayStation 5 details to be revealed rather late in year.

 There’s also an inability for most consumers to visit a physical store and pre-order the consoles in person.
 As a result, a vast majority of those attaining next-gen consoles did so online.
 This influx of online customers revealed how retailer’s websites are not prepared at all to handle the epic demands for such hardware.

 This wasn't Sony or Xbox’s fault entirely, but there are certain things each company could have done to ensure the damage of this crisis would be minimized.

 - PS5 price and release date revealed — How it compares to Xbox Series X

 - Xbox Series X vs. PS5: Which console is right for you?

 - PS5 vs. PS5 Digital Edition — Which one should you buy?

 Sony broadcast its PS5 Showcase Event on September 16, revealing the price and release date of the PlayStation 5.
 However, nowhere in this event did the company inform viewers when PS5 pre-orders would open.
 Instead, Geoff Keighley on Twitter revealed that Sony would start taking pre-orders a day after the event.

 Keighley then Tweeted that “some retailers may make inventory available today,” putting everyone (including myself) in full panic mode.
 Sony followed-up by confirming pre-orders would arrive a day after the video event, however, as we quickly learned, that info was wrong.
 Instead, Keighley's tip was right: retailers like Walmart jumped the gun, posting pre-orders a day early.